 A: The articles will go through several levels of moderations from community veterans.
 You will then receive a notification if they are approved or if they may need any final fixes

 A: As soon as your article is published you will receive the payment.
 The publish dates will be according to the number of articles we receive.
 We hope to moderate and then publish all the articles in the next few weeks.
+Note, the processing of articles could take more time, up to 4 weeks.
+We do our best to read all articles and respond as soon as possible!
 Check here for the payment policies and instructions.

 A: For sure, yes!
 All we are looking for is your expertise in your field.
 The article will go through a formal editing process before being published.
 Feel free to use tools like Grammarly.